Use Rust SDKs generated in Postman

 src

-Type safety with serde
+Type safety with Serde

-Generated models leverage serde for serialization and Rust’s type system for compile-time safety.
+Generated models leverage Serde for serialization and Rust’s type system for compile-time safety.
 All API interactions are validated at compile time, eliminating runtime type errors.

 Model serialization

-Models automatically serialize to and from JSON using serde.
+Models automatically serialize to and from JSON using Serde.
 The SDK handles field renaming, optional fields, and nested structures:

 1use your_sdk::models::Pet;